 We also develop, host and maintain carrier dedicated Medicare plan websites through our advertising program.
 Our success in doing so is dependent upon the same factors that could impact our sponsorship program.
 In addition, since we maintain relationships with a limited number of health insurance carriers to sell their Medicare plans, our Medicare plan-related advertising revenue is concentrated in a small number of health insurance carriers and our ability to generate Medicare plan-related advertising revenue would be harmed by the termination or non-renewal of any of these relationships as well as by a reduction in the amount a health insurance carrier is willing to pay for these services.
-Moreover, in light of the regulations applicable to the marketing and sale of Medicare plans, and given that these regulations are often unclear, change frequently and are subject to changing interpretations, we may in the future not be permitted to sell Medicare plan related advertising.
-If we are not successful in generating Medicare plan related advertising revenue, our business operating results and financial condition could be harmed.
+Historically, our Medicare advertising revenue is concentrated during the Medicare annual enrollment period in the fourth quarter and it is difficult for us to predict the amount of Medicare advertising revenue we would receive from health insurance carriers from year to year.
+To the extent that economic conditions, health care reform or other factors impact the amount health insurance carriers are willing to pay for our Medicare advertising service, our business, operating results and financial condition could be harmed.
+Moreover, in light of the regulations applicable to the marketing and sale of Medicare plans, and given that these regulations are often unclear, change frequently and are subject to changing interpretations, we may in the future not be permitted to sell Medicare plan-related advertising.
+If we are not successful in generating Medicare plan-related advertising revenue, our business operating results and financial condition could be harmed.